flysonic10/aerospike-server.docker/README.md

+## Aerospike with AMC

+This repository is a fork of the office Aerospike Server Dockerfile repository.
+This fork adds AMC to the container using port 8081.

 ## Aerospike Server Dockerfile

 This repository contains the Dockerfile for [Aerospike](http://aerospike.com).

 ### Dependencies